How do you play pickleball? This is one of the first questions you’ll likely ask when you’re invited to a badminton court for a bit of fun in the sun.

 - Maintain your contact point below the waist.

-- You need to have the depth above strength (both excellent)!
-The deeper your serve, the longer it takes the returner to reach the kitchen line.
+- The deeper your serve, the longer it takes the returner to reach the kitchen line.

 - Return for a reward.
 Your goal is to make it difficult for your opponent to drive or drop the third shot.